mgechev/blog.mgechev.com/_drafts/static-code-analysis-angular-typescript.md

 Thanks to the extensible nature of tslint this is another goal which can be achieved by using it.
 Verifying that given source file follows defined style guidelines involves static code analysis similar to the one performed by the rules declared by [tslint](https://github.com/palantir/tslint/blob/master/src/rules/) and the [ones developed by the community](https://github.com/palantir/tslint#custom-rule-sets-from-the-community).

+### Current progress

+At this point I have some progress here in the master branch of the repository [`ng2lint`](https://github.com/mgechev/ng2lint/).

+The following rules are implemented:

+- Directive selector type.
+- Directive selector name convention.
+- Directive selector name prefix.
+- Component selector type.
+- Component selector name convention.
+- Component selector name prefix.
+- Use @Input instead of inputs decorator property.
+- Use @Output instead of outputs decorator property.
+- Use @HostListeners and @HostBindings instead of host decorator property.
+- Do not use the @Attribute decorator (implemented by [PreskoIsTheGreatest](https://github.com/PreskoIsTheGreatest)).

+### Further work

 Possible improvements which can be achieved here is extension of the default walkers that we already have.
 For instance adding operations such as:

 - `visitDirectiveMetadata`